An emotional affair can be the beginning of the death of a marriage, and some say it’s much worse than a physical affair.

 When your husband finds intimacy and an emotional connection with another woman, the physical aspect is not far behind, and the slippery road to divorce begins.

-But how can you know for sure if your spouse is emotionally involved with someone else?
+But how can you know for sure if your spouse has a crush on another woman?

 The Danger in a Close Friendship with Another Woman